remap-keys/remap-firebase-functions/README.md

-# remap-discord-notifier
+# remap-firebase-functions

-This project provides a notification mechanism for Remap review process.
+This project has some Firebase Functions to provide backend logics for Remap.

 ## Prepare